Esophageal Cancer (cont.)

 - What support is available for those with esophageal cancer?

 - What is the prognosis with esophageal cancer?
+What is the survival rate for esophageal cancer?

 - Find a local Oncologist in your town

-How is esophageal cancer staged?
+How do physicians determine esophageal cancer staging?

 Staging describes a system used to show how deep the cancer has extended into the esophageal tissue, whether it has spread to lymph nodes, and what other organs in the body might be involved.